 CAUTION: These tables may provide information about the rate of tax that the treaty partner could imposed on U.S. residents deriving that category of income from the treaty country.
 In some instances, however, the rates applied are not bilateral, and the other country could apply a different rate or impose different requirements to obtain the benefit.
 Foreign procedures for claiming reduced withholding are determined under the laws and practices of the treaty partner.

 TABLE 1.
-Withholding Tax Rates on Income Other Than Personal Service Income Under Chapter 3, Internal Revenue Code, and Income Tax Treaties (PDF)
+Tax Rates on Income Other Than Personal Service Income Under Chapter 3, Internal Revenue Code, and Income Tax Treaties (Rev. Feb 2019) (PDF)

 This table lists the income tax and withholding rates on income other than for personal service income, including rates for interest, dividends, royalties, pensions and annuities, and social security payments.
 You must meet all of the treaty requirements before the item of income can be exempt from U.S. income tax, including the requirement that the income be remitted to your country of residence, if that is a requirement under your treaty with the United States.
 The income code numbers shown in this table are the same as the income codes on Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.